 Without uniform standards and product testing within the water treatment industry, a consumer’s best protection against deceptive advertising is to become more knowledgeable about water treatment.
 Knowledge of common contaminants and which devices are designed to remove them is important.
 A company’s reputation and legitimacy should be checked through organizations like the Better Business Bureau and the National Sanitation Foundation.
-Table 1 provides the names and addresses of water treatment information sources.
-Third, research the products carefully before selecting one model over another.
+Research the products carefully before selecting one model over another.
 You can narrow down your decision process by asking specific questions like those listed below and by carefully reading through product literature.
 This will protect you from making a poor choice and ultimately save time and money.

 Finally, recognize that as a potential buyer of treatment equipment, you become the target for phony sales pitches, false advertising, and misinformation.
 A third party professional opinion at each stage of the selection process will avoid the confusion and pressure of pushy salesmen.
-Always have your water tested by an outside certified lab for contaminant determination to confirm that you have a water quality problem. (see F105 Where to Have Your Water Tested) Consult the Better Business Bureau for company information as suggested above, and obtain water treatment information from reliable sources like Penn State Extension Offices.
+Always have your water tested by an outside certified lab for contaminant determination to confirm that you have a water quality problem.
+Consult the Better Business Bureau for company information as suggested above, and obtain water treatment information from reliable sources like Penn State Extension.

 Questions to Ask When Purchasing Water Treatment Equipment